 Therefore, when crafting learning and development strategies, you need to balance building the skills the organization needs and helping employees reach their goals.

 Social learning (observing, imitating, and getting feedback from our peers) is the most effective way we learn.
-Incorporate social learning into employees’ day-to-day lives, such as through project collaboration, problem-solving together, group work, etc.
+Incorporate social learning into employees’ day-to-day lives, such as project collaboration, mentorship, or peer coaching.

-Google offers excellent flexibility to its employees and facilitates a fun working environment.
+Google is well known for the flexibility it offers its employees and aims to create a fun working environment.
 They also emphasize social learning in the form of peer-to-peer learning.

 In fact, up to 80% of all their learning activity is delivered this way.
 They actually set up their own internal network called Google-to-Google (g2g).
 It’s a program where employees train and teach their fellow employees and where KPIs can be tracked to help make informed decisions on the effectiveness of their network.